panicall/panicall.github.io/_posts/2018-12-17-macOS_watchevent_uaf2.md

 date: 2018-12-17 11:23:00 +0800
 ---

-# macOS XNU watchevent use-after-free vulnerability [INTERNAL]
+# macOS XNU watchevent use-after-free vulnerability

 ## Overview
 This vulnerability exists in macOS XNU module.
 There is a pointer in kernel evp object which points to a process(proc_t), but under some cases, the pointer is not cleared after the related process already exits.